centaretraining/azuretraining/06-serverless.md

     $staticWebUrl
     ```

 13. Open a browser tab to this URL.
-The home page should be displayed.
-There are currently no menu items in CosmosDB.
-Click on the **Add Menu Option** menu item and add some products and submit some orders to verify your function is working.
+The home page should be displayed with a list of pre-populated menu items.

     ![Static Website URL](images/static-website-url.png)